7 ways to structure software requirements and test cases in Jira

 Structure by feature in RTM

 3. Structure by types of requirements

-- UI requirements – actions and information available for users from the level of user interface;
+- UI requirements – crucial information for users from the level of the user interface;

-- Functional requirements – features of the final product with an objective to solve potential user’s problems;
+- Functional requirements – features of the final product that can solve potential user’s difficulties

-- Non-functional requirements – additional functions under development that are also important for the stakeholders.
+- Non-functional requirements – additional development functions which are important also for the stakeholders.

-Requirements of each type are equally siginificant.
+Requirements of each type are equally significant.
 With the tree structure, it is simple to divide them so your list would be transparent for everyone who takes part in the process.
-Thanks to appealing data presentation, where the types have their own colours and icons, organization of items is clear at a glance.
-On the Relations tab we can see right away how many requirements of which kind have to be covered by related test cases and by that create a complete list of task to dispose among testing team members.
-This kind of structure is best when you test a single product, otherwise it may become a bit chaotic during execution.
+Thanks to appealing data presentation, where the types have their own colors and icons, the organization of items is clear at a glance.
+On the Relations tab, we can see right away how many requirements of which kind have to be covered by related test cases and by that create a complete list of tasks to dispose of among testing team members.
+This kind of structure is best when you test a single product, otherwise, it may become a bit chaotic during execution.